edkrueger/seven-in-seven/languages/io/README.md

 Add a slot called myAverage to List that takes the average.
 [Solution](day2_myAverage.io)
 Write a prototype for a two-dimensional list.
 [Solution](day2_2slist.io)
 Write a transpose method.
 [Solution](day2_matrix.io)
+Write the matrix to a file, and read a matrix from a file.
+[Solution](day2_matrix.io)

 ## Day 3